 I know some of the people involved.
 They're knowledgeable and violently allergic to bullshit.

 Still using OpenOffice?
-It has unfixed security issues over a year old: en.wikipedia.org/wiki/Apache_O – So all users are strongly recommended to update to one of the actively maintained successor projects, like LibreOffice.
+It has unfixed security issues over a year old: https://en.wikipedia.org/wiki/Apache_OpenOffice#Security – So all users are strongly recommended to update to one of the actively maintained successor projects, like LibreOffice.
 (Please share and help raise awareness about this!)

 Our dev blog helps new #LibreOffice developers to get started and explains core concepts.
-Here's what we'll be covering in 2025: dev.blog.documentfoundation.or
+Here's what we'll be covering in 2025: https://dev.blog.documentfoundation.org/2025/01/16/outlook-for-the-new-year-2025/

 [$] The OpenWrt One system